sarito2022/Cinema/README.md

 In addition, there is a form for adding a new movie, the selection of the cinemaID in it is from a select box.

-The project was written: React, Nodets, MySQL.
+The project was written: React, NodeTs, MySQL.